 - Flex time – work, deal with rentals, chores, relax, family time, or whatever needs to be done.

 Blogging time is pretty interesting.
-I publish a post on Monday and another on Thursday.
+I publish a post on Monday and Thursday.
 That’s why I set aside time to work on Wednesday and Sunday nights.
 I need to do a final edit and work on the graphics for the post.

 My Instagram feed

 Yes, you can live vicariously through my Instagram feed.
 Come along on our spring break and see what we’re doing.
 Follow me on Instagram.
 Here is the latest screenshot from my feed.

 - YES!
 I got the cable up from the basement. #DIY for the win!